-One thing to keep in mind, rules are only run on new, incoming tickets, and cannot be run on existing tickets in your queue.
+One thing to keep in mind: rules are only applied to new, incoming tickets, and cannot be run on existing tickets in your queue.

 1. Verify other rules aren't contradicting your rule

 When a ticket comes in, it starts with the top rule and goes through each one.
 If a ticket matches multiple rules, and the rules contradict each other, it will apply the last rule.

 I.e. if you have two rules that send auto-replies, and the ticket matches the conditions for both rules, the last rule will be applied.

 Solution: If a ticket matches a rule, and you do not want any other rules applied, check the option to "Stop evaluating subsequent rules" at the bottom of the rule's settings.